edhowland/viper/Vish.md

 Both of these can be stored in a variable or passed to a function.
 They also both can be stored in the Virtual File System (VFS).
 See below.

-A block is never executed unless done explicitly.
+A block is never executed unless done explicitly., usually wiht the the 'exec' command.

 ```
 ablock={ echo I am a block }